 Dividing Retirement Benefits in Divorce: What You Need to Know

 When going through a divorce, dividing retirement benefits is often overlooked, yet it plays a significant role in the financial outcome for both parties.
-Many individuals neglect this issue because they are either not heavily invested in retirement planning or consider it too distant to prioritise.
+Many individuals neglect this issue because they are either not heavily invested in retirement planning or consider it too distant to prioritize.
 You might have a 401(k) or an individual retirement account (IRA) that you contribute to, but retirement itself may not feel like an immediate concern.

 Some people, especially those who are younger, may not have started saving for retirement at all by the time they divorce.
 If you fall into this category, take this as a reminder of how essential retirement planning is—not only for your future but also as a critical component of your divorce.
 Even if it isn’t your primary focus, rest assured that your spouse or their legal team is likely considering how to handle it.